 Ingredient Notes

 Once you see how easy these mashed potatoes are to make, you’ll be adding them to your weekly menu every week!
+Make them once a week and then enjoy them with all sorts of meals throughout the week!

-1 – Drain the Potatoes
+1 – Prep the Potatoes

 2 – Boil the Potatoes

-Cover the pot and bring the water (and potatoes) to boil over high heat.
+- Cover the pot and bring the water (and potatoes) to boil over high heat.

-Once it’s boiling, uncover the pot, reduce the heat to medium, and simmer for 10-15 minutes or until you can easily pierce and crush the potatoes with a fork.
+- Once it’s boiling, uncover the pot, reduce the heat to medium, and simmer for 10-15 minutes or until you can easily pierce and crush the potatoes with a fork.

-Drain the potatoes in a colander and set aside.
+- Drain the potatoes in a colander and set aside.

 3 – Heat the Cream

-Add the cream to the empty pot and heat just until warmed, about 2 minutes.
-Remove the cream and set aside for later.
-Warming the cream helps it really combine with the potatoes for maximum creaminess.
+- Add the cream to the empty pot and heat just until warmed, about two minutes.

 4 – Mash the Potatoes

-Add your room temperature butter and continue to mash and stir with the whisk until the butter is fully combined with the potatoes.
+- Add your room temperature butter and continue to mash and stir with the whisk until the butter is fully combined with the potatoes.

-Add the warm cream, salt, and pepper and continue to mash until smooth.
+- Add the warm cream, salt, and pepper and continue to mash until smooth.

 Use high-quality cream and butter since they’re the only things really flavoring the potatoes other than salt and pepper.